aurianevez/CS50-Final-porject-Powercube-Tool/README.md

 ## Running the webapp in your environment!

-__Download the files from the github repro and open them in visual studio__
+__Download the files from the github repro and open them in visual studio__ :

+* In one folder you should have the following elements:
+	* application.py
+	* a folder called: template
+	* a folder called: static
+	* analysis.sqlite3
+* From visual studio code in the nav bar click on file and then open folder select the folder with the cited elements.

 On windows: